Meet The Battalion Commander

 1. Would you tell us a bit about yourself?

-2. How important were academics to you being selected for this position?
+2. Why do you think you were selected for this position?